JotiThakur88/Statistical_foundation_of_Data_Science/README.md

 **Conclusion**

 practical3.ipynb demonstrates practical applications of data cleaning, descriptive analysis, and visualization using Python.
-It provides a structured approach to exploring
+It provides a structured approach to exploring academic evaluation data and uncovering patterns based on demographic and professional factors.